 John Cannon, the company’s executive vice president and general counsel, will serve as interim CEO while WellPoint searches for a replacement, the Indianapolis-based insurer said today in a statement.
 Cannon isn't a candidate for the permanent job, according to the statement.

-During her five-year tenure, Braly, 51, made herself a foe of the health-care overhaul and, more recently, of investors after WellPoint missed earnings estimates and cut its forecast (WLP) twice in four months.
+During her five-year tenure, Braly, 51, made herself a foe of the health-care overhaul and, more recently, of investors after WellPoint missed earnings estimates and cut its forecast (WLP:US) twice in four months.
 Even before the resignation, investors had touted James Carlson, the Amerigroup Corp.
-(AGP) chief, and David Snow Jr., the former Medco Health Solutions Inc. CEO, as replacement candidates, said Jason Gurda, an analyst at Leerink Swann & Co.
+(AGP:US) chief, and David Snow Jr., the former Medco Health Solutions Inc. CEO, as replacement candidates, said Jason Gurda, an analyst at Leerink Swann & Co.

 “I have spoken with our board and we have agreed this is the right action for WellPoint at this time,” Braly said in a memo to company employees.
 “The board and I feel, though, that the company will benefit from getting a fresh perspective on ways we can improve execution across the company.”

 Royal Management Group LLC called for Braly’s ouster in an reported by Bloomberg News on Aug.
 23. That following similar public criticism from shareholders Orbimed Advisors LLC, an investment fund, and hedge fund Omega Advisors Inc.

 Robert Medway, a partner in Royal Capital Management, said WellPoint will benefit from Braly’s departure in a telephone interview after the announcement.

 “This is a pleasant surprise that boards of directors sometimes do their jobs,” Medway said.
 “Now we look forward to seeing who takes the helm and creates some value here.”